 How will we live together?

-The 17th Venice Biennale International Architecture Exhibition’s Curator Hashim Sarkis challenges the exhibitors to imagine new possibilities and in his curatorial statement, elaborates that “We need a new spatial contract.
+The 17th International Architecture Exhibition - La Biennale di Venezia’s Curator, Hashim Sarkis challenges the exhibitors to imagine new possibilities and in his curatorial statement, elaborates that “We need a new spatial contract.
 In the context of widening political divides and growing economic inequalities, we call on architects to imagine spaces in which we can generously live together.”

-The Hong Kong Institute of Architects Biennale Foundation (HKIABF) and Hong Kong Arts Development Council (HKADC) are collaborating, with The Hong Kong Institute of Architects as partner and Create Hong Kong of the Government of the Hong Kong Special Administrative Region as the lead sponsor, to organize the Hong Kong Collateral Event at the Venice Biennale International Architecture Exhibition.
+The Hong Kong Institute of Architects Biennale Foundation (HKIABF) and Hong Kong Arts Development Council (HKADC) are collaborating with The Hong Kong Institute of Architects as partner and Create Hong Kong of the Government of the Hong Kong Special Administrative Region as the lead sponsor, to organize the Hong Kong Collateral Event at the 17th International Architecture Exhibition – La Biennale di Venezia.

 The exhibitors are requested to address various Hong Kong challenges as well as opportunities.
 The exhibitors will showcase their thoughts on how to utilise the available land resources and its potential redistribution within the Guangzhou-Hong Kong-Macao Greater Bay Area network cities to improve liveability, the aging Hong Kong population and possible global talent migration and redistribution to Hong Kong resulting in diversity and Hong Kong’s improved competitiveness, and last but not least, how to make use of technology and take advantage of Hong Kong as a high-density compact vertical city to lead in sustainable development, reduce the city carbon footprint, and redistribute the environmental impact for sustainability and urban wellness.
 The exhibitors are asked to suggest ways to shape a better future for Hong Kong through a responsible redistribution of critical resources and accountable social institutions.

 As the redistribution approach requires an analysis of changing points of views, the exhibitors, made up of veteran corporations, young talents and academics/ NGOs are challenged to address their different points of views and produce exhibits showcasing their response and insight on the exhibition redistribution theme.
-The exhibits will be displayed in Venice from 22 May 2021 to 21 November 2021, with a pre-exhibition in Hong Kong in January to February.
+The exhibits will be displayed in Venice from 22 May 2021 to 21 November 2021, with a response exhibition in Hong Kong.